Rastafari: Appearance

 Rastas differ on whether they regard dreadlocks as compulsory for practicing the religion.
 Some Rastas do not wear their hair in dreadlocks; within the religion they are often termed "cleanface" Rastas, with those wearing dreadlocked hair often called "locksmen".
-Some Rastas have also joined the Ethiopian Orthodox Tewahedo Church, the Christian organisation to which Haile Selassie belonged, and these individuals are forbidden from putting their hair in dreadlocks by the Church.
+Some Rastas have also joined the Ethiopian Orthodox Tewahedo Church, the Christian organisation to which Haile Selassie belonged, and these individuals are forbidden from wearing dreadlocks by the Church.
 In reference to Rasta hairstyles, Rastas often refer to non-Rastas as "baldheads", or "combsome", while those who are new to Rastafari and who have only just started to grow their hair into dreads are termed "nubbies".
 Members of the Bobo Ashanti sect of Rastas conceal their dreadlocks within turbans, while some Rastas tuck their dreads under a rastacap or tam headdress, usually coloured green, red, black, and yellow.
-Dreadlocks and Rastafari-inspired clothing have also been worn for aesthetic reasons by non-Rastas.
-For instance, many reggae musicians who do not adhere to the Rastafari religion wear their hair in dreads.
+Dreadlocks and Rastafari-inspired clothing have also been worn for aesthetic reasons by non-Rastas, including many reggae musicians.